brittshea/p8105_finalproject_fall2022/p8105_finalproject_fall2022.md

 ## The intended final products

+At this stage, we anticipate working on the following:

+-   Evaluate and select useful variables from the links below.
+-   Present information on zip code / borough distribution of Covid, and vaccinations.
+-   Use functions such as ggplot to visualize our chosen variables of interest.
-At this stage, we anticipate working on the following: Creating a website on github with the results of our work.
+-   Create a website on github with the results of our work.

 ## The anticipated data sources